Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 name

 : The name of the shortcut.
-This must be unique.preconditionFn
+This must be unique.keyCodes

-: A function that returns true if the shortcut should be run, false otherwise.callback
+: A function that returns true if and only if the shortcut should be run.
+This shortcut will only run when workspace.keyboardAccessibilityMode

 name: 'moveToStack',